System-Electronics/astrial-howto/README.md

 > mettere il link a lvideo su youtube qua! **TBD**
 > If you want to learn how to replicate our official demo see instructions here: [astrial dobot demo](https://github.com/System-Electronics/astrial_dobot_demo_ew2024).
 > #### Astrial Tutorials
-> If you want to learn how to run our tutorials, please see instruction at the link: [astrial tutorials](https://github.com/System-Electronics/astrial_tutorials)
+> If you want to learn how to run our tutorials, please see instructions at the link: [astrial tutorials](https://github.com/System-Electronics/astrial_tutorials)